Content Security Policies

 -

-- In this mode, Magento reports policy violations but does not interfere.
+report-only- In this mode, Magento reports policy violations but does not interfere.
 This mode isuseful for debugging.
 By default, CSP violations are written to the browser console, but they can be configured to be reported to an endpoint as an HTTP request to collect logs.
 There are a number of services that will collect, store, and sort your store’s CSP violations reports for you. -

-- In this mode, Magento acts on any policy violations.
+restrict mode- In this mode, Magento acts on any policy violations.

 Default configuration

-By default, CSP is configured in report-only
+By default, CSP is configured in report-only mode, which allows merchants and developers to

 configure policies to work according to their custom code.
 After the policies have been configured,

-switch the mode to restrict
+switch the mode to restrict.

 Once configured, Magento can enforce policies like these: